nhicao31241020243-sketch/WINTERKNIGHT/README.md

 <h1 align="center">❄️ Winter Knight</h1>

 <p align="center">
-  A 2D platformer game inspired by classic games like Super Mario,<br>
+  A 2D platformer game with a winter and Christmas theme,<br>
-  set in a winter and Christmas-themed world.
+  inspiration from classic games such as Super Mario.
 </p>

 <hr>